 Ticket price: FREE but bookings are required at the presenting library by contacting them on the phone numbers given above.

-Books will be available for purchase on the night, or you can bring your copy from home for Sally to sign.
+and Richard Clapton.
+Books will be available for purchase on the day, or bring your copy from home for Jeff to sign.

 WHAT'S ON AUTHORS P2